Do Go On - 319 - Vincent Gigante, The Oddfather

 Instead of going to the office himself,

-Luciano sent four Jewish gangsters who would not be recognised
+Luciano sent four Jewish gangsters

-by Maranzano's men.
+who would not be recognized by Maranzano's men.

 Oh, so that's probably why he chose the Irish guy as well, right?

-Why is my enemy's
+Why is that my enemy's hitman here?

-hitman here?
-Oh, hey, Greg, the hitman Hart.
+Oh, hey, Greg, the hitman heart.

 How's it going?
 Good to see you.
 Oh, no.

-So he sent these four
+So he sent these four Jewish gangsters, disguised as government agents,

-two of the gangsters disarmed
+two of the gangsters disarmed Maranzano's bodyguards.

-stabbed the boss multiple times before
+The other two stabbed the boss multiple times before shooting him dead.

 Whoa.

 So like I say, the hunter became the hunter.
+This is the boss of all bosses.

-decided to completely abolish the role, believing it created tension and trouble between the
+believing it created tension and trouble between the families,

 Yeah, that makes sense.